-The following meals will be served Oct.
-13 through Oct.
-17. The secondary schools also have available daily: second choices, chef salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served April 7 through April 10.
+The secondary schools also have available daily: second choices, chef salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.